A reminder:

 A rebellion of pre-Hellenic population, described in the Iliad as a conspiracy against Zeus, Hera became subservient to him.
 Athene avowed herself to her father, Zeus, and in the end, Dionysus assured male preponderance int eh Council by displacing Hestia.
 Story is well-known; google it.

-So, this is huge: the evolution of matrilineal to patrilineal and how it occurred, and why Dionysus because the "big" god for festivals.
+So, this is huge: the evolution of matrilineal to patrilineal and how it occurred, and why Dionysus became the "big" god for festivals.

 Today, the analogy is almost like Trump displacing Hillary.